 The Perpich theater program is challenging for all levels of experience from beginner to advanced.
 It offers solid preparation for college programs in theater and the liberal arts and has a strong record of placement in conservatory programs.

-You can watch a video here featuring current theater students who share why they've chosen the Perpich theater program.
+You can watch a short video at the bottom of this page with a theater student who shares why she chose the Perpich theater program.

 The curriculum consists of performance skills including acting, movement and voice, with training opportunities for actor-singers, playmakers, and stage managers; emphasis on drama of literary and social significance; text analysis and action-playing through the Stanislavsky System; inclusion of all students in ensemble performance work; collaboration with the music program (musical theater), media arts (acting for film) and local professional artists.
 The program prepares two full productions and two workshop presentations.